Dehydrated & Dehydration

 - Top off your tank a few hours before you hit the court, the field, or your own backyard by drinking about 2 cups of cold water.

 - Keep a water bottle handy to guzzle during water breaks, half-time, or time-outs.
-Try to drink about 10-ounces — that's about 10 large gulps from your water bottle — every 15-20 minutes.
+Try to drink about 10-ounces about a dozen gulps from your bottle of water bottle every 20- minutes or so.

 - Even after the game ends, the chugging shouldn't — the more you sweat, the more water you need.
 Drink bottled water, water flavored with lime or lemon juice, or water right from your own sink.